kodanja/peacock-consulting/about.markdown

 Do you get excited when new clients sign up for your programs?

-Peacock Consulting is a high impact lead generation agency for local small businesses.
+Peacock Consulting is a family owned & operated lead generation agency for local small businesses.
 We rapidly get you cheap, ready-to-buy leads using Facebook & Instagram advertising.

 ## Our Mission

 We exist to help you reach your business growth goals.

-## The Team

-We're a family owned and operated business.

 ### Josh Peacock, Founder

 Josh worked agency-side generating leads for local businesses, but his skill in lead gen strategies has allowed him to work with top names like Lowe's Companies, Inc. (Fortune 45) and Red Ventures (Inc., 17).

-### Jim Peacock, Account Executive

-### Micah Peacock, PPC Analyst & Multimedia Producer